 focuses on lower level problems (0 to 10).
 As the child moves up in grades, the range and complexity expands so to match the child's readiness.

-4. Thousands of "ready-made" worksheets.
+4. "Ready-Made" math Thousands of worksheets ready for use.
 No software to learn by the parent.
 Simply open and print.

-5. Answer sheets for quick and easy checking.
+5. Ease of evaluation Answer sheets for quick and easy checking.

-6. Purchase is good for the entire family: Five Year Access!
+6. Family oriented Purchase is good for the entire family.

 7. No renewal notices as one-time payment is good for entire subscription term.
 No renewal fees!